IPCO-Rlibrary/IPCO/README.md

 IPCO_inferred <- IPCO(Ref_MetaCyc_filter, Ref_Species_norm, queried_dataset)

-In case using in-house reference datasets

 **Step 5:** Check coinertia

 coinertia_resuls <- check_coinertia(taxonomy_table,functional_table)

+**Note:** In case using in-house reference datasets.

-**Note:** Ensure that the taxonomy and functional tables contains the same samples and in the same order.
+Ensure that the taxonomy and functional tables contains the same samples and in the same order.